optakt/optakt.github.io/content/knowledge/scalinghistory.md

 The higher the stake, the higher the chances of getting to write a block on behalf of the whole ecosystem and in return receive some cryptocurrency.
 Two keywords are different here compared to PoW: (1) Computers that participate in PoS consensus are called Validators, (2) Once a block has been created and accepted by the network, it is said to be forged (not mined).
 Then the validator gets some reward.
-If a user doesn't want to run his own validator, then he can generally simply "delegate" his tokens to the validators, which is like staking without running his own validator, and add the weight of the delegated tokens to the staked tokens of the chosen validator, in return for giving part of the reward to the validator.
+If a user does not want to run his own validator, then he can generally simply "delegate" his tokens to the validators, which is like staking without running his own validator, and add the weight of the delegated tokens to the staked tokens of the chosen validator, in return for giving part of the reward to the validator.
 If a validator tries to be malicious then it gets penalised losing some of its staked cryptocurrency.

 One key difference between PoS and PoW is that a block on a PoS chain has deterministic finality, meaning that once it has been accepted fully, there is no way to ever undo it.